dseevr/greenback/README.md

 Pull requests and issues are very welcome.

 All the basic arithmetic operations (Add, AddMul, Sub, SubMul, etc.) are implemented along with ordering and summing.
 There's also a default formatter which will print your money values like `$1,234.56`.
-There's no overflow detection and only limited support for Mul and Div traits.
-I need to figure out how to do these using generics properly.
+There's no overflow detection currently.
+The internal cents value is an i32 for now until I can figure out how to implement traits for a bunch of integer types at once.